larryhastings/perky/README.md

 you want, and back again.

 Note that Perky doesn't care how or if you transform your data.
-You can use it as-is, or transform it, or transform it with multiple passes.
-You can write it yourself, or use a third-party data transformation library like [Marshmallow.](https://marshmallow.readthedocs.io/)
+You can use the strings as-is or transform them however you like.
+You can transform them by hand or with a third-party data transformation library like [Marshmallow.](https://marshmallow.readthedocs.io/)

 (Perky used to support an experimental API for transforming data yourself.
 But this was never fully fleshed-out, and there are better versions of that technology out there.
-I've deprecated this part of the library and will remove it before 1.0.)
+I've deprecated the "transformation" submodule and will remove it before 1.0.)

 ### Pragmas